Ashburton Relief Sewer Project

 - Parts of Albert Street will be impacted

-The Ashburton/Hakatere River Trail will reopen at all times, however access via Milton Road South will not be available.
+The Ashburton/Hakatere River Trail remains open, however access via Milton Road South will not be available.
 Please use other entry points to access the trail.